zlukich/objectify/README.md

    - Use Colmap or Charuco tab for generating camera poses.

 4. **Mesh Extraction**:
-   - Run the reconstruction using API for instant-ngp algorithm algorithms with specified parameters.
+   - Run the reconstruction using API for instant-ngp algorithms with specified parameters.

 ---